DimitriosVogiatzis/ICE_thermodynamic/README.md

 ## References - Aknowledgements

-This work is done as an Academic project for Aristotle University of Thessaloniki, Mechanical Engineering Department, Laboratory of Applied Thermodynamics and the course of Advanced Internal Combustion Engines of Pr.
-Grigorios Koltsakis.
+This work is done as an Academic project for Aristotle University of Thessaloniki, Mechanical Engineering Department, [Laboratory of Applied Thermodynamics] and the course of Advanced Internal Combustion Engines of [Pr.
+Grigorios Koltsakis].

 ## Contributors:
 1. [Dimitrios Vogiatzis]